Bat Country: Background and composition

-Shortly after the writing of the song, Thompson committed suicide.

 Reception and legacy

-Throughout 2008, "Bat Country" was in the top 40 of the UK Rock Chart, and shared the chart with up to three of the band's other songs (including but not limited to: Afterlife, Burn It Down and Dear God).
+Throughout 2008, "Bat Country" was in the top 40 of the UK Rock Chart, and shared the chart with up to three of the band's other songs (including but not limited to: "Afterlife", "Burn It Down" and "Dear God").
 The song was on and off the charts throughout 2008, and eventually peaked at number 9 in December of that year.

 The song was ranked at number 20 on Loudwires Top 21st Century Hard Rock Songs.
 It also was rated as number 9 on Ultimate Guitar's list of Top 25 Best Songs With Guitar Duels.
 In 2020, Louder Sound and Kerrang! both rated it as the fifth greatest Avenged Sevenfold song.
 In 2023, Guitar World ranked the song's guitar solo at number 16 on its list of The Greatest Guitar Solos of the 21st Century...so far.

 In other media

-The song appeared in the video games Madden 06, NHL 06, SSX On Tour, Saints Row 2, Guitar Hero: Warriors of Rock, Rocksmith 2014, and Asphalt Legends Unite.
+The song appeared in the video games Madden NFL 06, NHL 06, SSX on Tour, Saints Row 2, Guitar Hero: Warriors of Rock, Rocksmith 2014, and Asphalt Legends Unite.
+It was released as a downloadable track for the Rock Band series.
 It also appeared in the movie Big Momma's House 2 and both the TV shows Bones and About a Boy.